jsauermann/OmFLA/README.md

 an alarm shall be to determine the glucose level with either the standard reader, or even with a traditional blood glucose measurement.

-The PCB of the device is prepared for an Enocean TCM 310 module that could transmit the glucose levels to a receiver withing, say, 20 meters.
-However, the software provided in this project does not (yet) support the TCM 310.
+The PCB of the device is prepared for an Enocean TCM 310 module that can transmit the glucose levels and the battery level to a receiver withing, say, 20 meters.
+Low-cost receiver modules, for example for Raspberry Pis are available.
+Alternatively, one can used a second OmFLA PCB as receiver and connect it to the serial port of a Raspberry Pi or of some micro-controller.

 **DISCLAIMER: This device is not a medical device and does not follow any established standards for medical devices.
 It is a purely experimental